Qsalman/reading-nots/class-01.md

 ##### 1: HTML : stands for Hyper Text Markup Language.
 HTML is the standard markup language for creating Web pages one of the  core technologies for building Web pages.
 #### 2: CSS : Cascading Style Sheets   one of the core technologies for building Web pages.
 #### 3: Practical : We end up with some helpful information that will assist you in building better websites, We look at some new tags that will be introduced in HTML5 to help describe the structure of your pages.
-**we end up looking at topics that will help you once you have built your site, such as putting it on the web, search engine optimisation (SEO) and using analytics software to track who comes to your site and what they are looking at.
+##### we end up looking at topics that will help you once you have built your site, such as putting it on the web, search engine optimisation (SEO) and using analytics software to track who comes to your site and what they are looking at.

-#### *How People Access the Web: Before we look at the code used to build websites it is important to consider the different ways in which people access the web and clarify some* *terminology:*
+#### How People Access the Web: Before we look at the code used to build websites it is important to consider the different ways in which people access the web and clarify someterminology:

 #### 1: Browsers : People access websites using software called a web browser.
 Popular examples include Firefox, Internet Explorer, Safari, Chrome, and Opera.
 #### 2: Web Servers : When you ask your browser for a web page, the request is sent across the Internet to a special computer known as a web server which hosts the website.Web #### servers are special computers that are constantly